seanaverill/hyperloop/README.md

-# hyperloop
+# Drexel Hyperloop

-Design Documents for Hyperloop Pod 2017
+This Repo contains the design documents for the Drexel University Hyperloop Pod of 2017.